digital-preservation/PRONOM_Research/Resources/Starter_Pack.md

 Alternatively, you can use the [Signature Development Utility Tool](https://ffdev.info/) to create sequences and send it to PRONOM team.
 More information about this tool can be found [here](https://openpreservation.org/blogs/pronom-research-week-signature-development-utility-2-0-ffdev-info/).

-You have not completed your research and it is time to share it with the community!
+You have now completed your research and it is time to share it with the community!
 You can post your research to our [mailbox](pronom@nationalarchives.gov.uk) or in our [GitHub page](https://github.com/digital-preservation/PRONOM_Research).

 In case of any troubleshooting or more information, please contact the PRONOM team using [mailbox](pronom@nationalarchives.gov.uk) or our dedicated Google groups, [PRONOM](https://groups.google.com/g/pronom) and [DROID](https://groups.google.com/g/droid-list).